 Lancashire Wills on-line - Fully Searchable index of Lancashire wills from the mid 15th Century to 1858.
 This mainly re-directs people to the relevant LDS Film to hire, but you can use the information as a guide to ordering from Lancashire Record Office.

-Cases concerned with the inheritance of property through wills were dealt with by Chancery: see the National Archives research guide: Chancery Proceedings: Equity Suites from 1558.
-Since the late 14th century, hundreds of thousands of disputes over inheritance and wills, lands, trusts, debts, marriage settlements, apprenticeships, and other parts of the fabric of daily life, were heard by the Lord Chancellor or his deputies.
+Cases concerned with the inheritance of property through wills were dealt with by Chancery: put Chancery Proceedings the National Archives website search box: Chancery Proceedings: Since the late 14th century, hundreds of thousands of disputes over inheritance and wills, lands, trusts, debts, marriage settlements, apprenticeships, and other parts of the fabric of daily life, were heard by the Lord Chancellor or his deputies.
 People turned to his court of Chancery because it was an equity court, promising a merciful justice not bound by the strict rules of the common law courts.

 The Bernau card index.
 Held in the Society of Genealogist's Library is a microfilm collection of about four and a half million slips (sorted by surname only) relating to unindexed material in the Public Record Office, mainly Chancery and Exchequer Court Depositions and Proceedings, compiled by C A Bernau.